-…. they correctly believe that general wellbeing and happiness are probably not the complete psychological requirements needed to reach their many lofty goals and ambitions.
-There are other psychological ingredients that may not be that useful for normal, everyday people but are prerequisites when it comes to achieving consistent success in sporting competitions and the umbrella term for them is Mental Toughness.
+There are other psychological aspects that may not be that useful for normal, everyday people.
+But these mental skills are mighty useful when it comes to achieving consistent success.
+The best umbrella term for these extra psychological strengths is Mental Toughness.

 Motivation, Emotions, Thoughts, Unity and Focus.

-If we look at these five words / labels we can see where the confusion between MH and MT comes from – the first three in particular look like they’d be pretty handy for anyone struggling with their mental health (think depression and motivation, or severe anxiety and emotions).
+If we look at these five labels we can see where the confusion between Mental Health and Mental Toughness can come from.
+The first three in particular look like they’d be pretty handy for anyone struggling with their mental health (think depression and motivation, or severe anxiety and emotions).

-But the M in Metuf that stands for motivation is from the context of performance more so than daily life.
-The kinds of interventions that a clinical psychologist might use to motivate someone with clinical depression don’t resemble the kind of Mental Methods we use to motivate mentally well athletes, coaches, officials and performers.
+But the M in Metuf that stands for motivation is from the context of performance not daily life.
+The kind of interventions that a clinical psychologist might use to motivate someone with clinical depression don’t resemble the kind of Mental Methods we use to motivate mentally well athletes, coaches, officials and performers.
 And the same applies for the E, T, U and F.

-The analogy that we have been using more and more recently is that you are like an aeroplane.
-Your overall wellbeing is like the main body of the aircraft – Mental Toughness is like one of the engines.
+The analogy that we have been using more recently is that competitive athletes are like four engines aeroplanes.
+Overall wellbeing is like the main body of the aircraft, Mental Toughness is like one of the engines.
 In other